 From early spring to late fall, it’s time to get in on some of the best hiking and biking of your life.
 With so many beautiful trails available, it’s hard to narrow them down.
 Here are 10 of the most breathtaking trails you can hike or bike on in the Western United States to put on your travel itinerary!
+Oh, and make sure you have a great hiking camera!

 The 10 Most Breathtaking Trails to Hike and Bike in the Western United States